-For success probabilities, gender differences vary depending on the direction of pressure.
-When lifters are under pressure from lower-ranked rivals-i.e., at risk of being overtaken-male lifters consistently show higher success probabilities in both the second (0.015) and third attempts (0.032).
-Female lifters, by contrast, show little to no benefit in the second attempt (-0.003), but exhibit a positive response in the third attempt (0.034), suggesting that the effect of downward pressure converges across genders in later stages.
+For success probabilities, gender differences vary by pressure direction.
+When under pressure from lower-ranked rivals-i.e., at risk of being overtaken-male lifters show higher success probabilities in both second (0.015) and third attempts (0.032).
+Female lifters, by contrast, show little to no benefit in the second attempt (-0.003) but exhibit a positive effect in the third (0.034), suggesting that downward pressure converges across genders in later stages.

-In contrast, when attempting to overtake higher-ranked rivals, both male and female lifters experience reduced success probabilities, with effects slightly more negative for female lifters (-0.039 vs. -0.034 in the third attempt).
-These results indicate that upward pressure imposes psychological and performance costs for most lifters, with gender gaps persisting, while the motivational effects of downward pressure appear more stage-dependent and gender-convergent.
+In contrast, when attempting to overtake higher-ranked rivals, both genders experience reduced success probabilities, slightly more negative for female lifters (-0.039 vs. -0.034 in the third attempt).
+This suggests that upward pressure imposes psychological and performance costs for most lifters, with gender gaps persisting, while motivational effects of downward pressure are more stage-dependent and gender-convergent.

-Experience plays a limited role in moderating these effects, with small but statistically significant coefficients.
-Historical rivalry frequency is associated with higher success probabilities when under pressure from lower-ranked rivals (0.012 in the second attempt and 0.028 in the third), but with lower success probability when facing pressure from higher-ranked rivals (-0.007 in the third attempt).
-This pattern suggests that familiarity with lower-ranked rivals may help lifters manage performance anxiety, while familiarity with higher-ranked rivals may instead heighten psychological stress.
-These results emphasize the complex interplay between gender, experience, and competitive history in shaping both risk-taking behavior and execution under pressure.
+Experience plays a limited role in moderating these effects, with small but significant coefficients.
+Historical rivalry frequency is linked to higher success under downward pressure (0.012 in the second attempt; 0.028 in the third), but lower success under upward pressure (-0.007 in the third).
+This suggests familiarity with lower-ranked rivals helps manage performance anxiety, whereas familiarity with higher-ranked rivals may heighten psychological stress.
+Overall, these results underscore the complex interplay between gender, experience, and competitive history in shaping risk-taking and execution under pressure.